Anon-Planet/thgtoa/guide.md

   [Socks Proxy VPS:]: #socks-proxy-vps
   [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]: #appendix-p-accessing-the-internet-as-safely-as-possible-when-tor-and-vpns-are-not-an-option
   [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:]: #appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance
-  [Appendix R: Installing a VPN on your VM or Host OS.]: #appendix-r-installing-a-vpn-on-your-vm-or-host-os.
+  [Appendix R: Installing a VPN on your VM or Host OS]: #appendix-r-installing-a-vpn-on-your-vm-or-host-os
   [Appendix S: Check your network for surveillance/censorship using OONI]: #appendix-s-check-your-network-for-surveillancecensorship-using-ooni
   [Appendix T: Checking files for malware]: #appendix-t-checking-files-for-malware
   [Integrity (if available):]: #integrity-if-available